Skip to main content

 Discrimination Is Against the Law

-UVM Health complies with applicable federal civil rights laws and does not discriminate, exclude people or treat them differently on the basis of race, color, sex, sexual orientation, gender identity or expression, ancestry, place of birth, HIV status, national origin, religion, marital status, age, language, socioeconomic status, physical or mental disability, protected veteran status or obligation for service in the armed forces.
+UVM Health complies with applicable federal civil rights laws and does not discriminate, exclude people or treat them differently on the basis of race, ethnicity, color, sex, sexual orientation, gender identity or expression, ancestry, place of birth, HIV status, national origin, religion, marital status, age, language, socioeconomic status, physical or mental disability, protected veteran status or obligation for service in the armed forces.

 You can also file a civil rights complaint with the U.S. Department of Health and Human Services (HHS) Office for Civil Rights electronically, through the Office for Civil Rights Complaint Portal, by phone at 800-368-1019 or 800-537-7697(TTD), or by mail at: